-To get access to specialist medical and surgical treatment on the NHS, you normally need to be referred to an NHS gender service, often called a “gender clinic” or GIC.
-This is just like being referred for any other kind of specialist treatment.
+To get gender-related medical treatment, you normally need to be referred to a specialist gender service.
+This works just like being referred for any other kind of medical treatment.

 How do I get a referral?

-In this appointment, you should tell your GP that you want them to refer you to a gender service.
+In your GP appointment, you should tell your GP that you want them to refer you to a gender service.

 What might I be asked?

-Many clinics publish their referral form on their website, so you can look ahead to see exactly which questions your GP might ask you.
+Many gender services publish their referral form on their website, so you can check ahead of time which questions you might be asked.

 - What is your current gender identity and pronouns?